Security Orchestration, Automation, and Response (SOAR) in Microsoft Sentinel

 Microsoft Sentinel, in addition to being a Security Information and Event Management (SIEM) system, is also a platform for Security Orchestration, Automation, and Response (SOAR).
 One of its primary purposes is to automate any recurring and predictable enrichment, response, and remediation tasks that are the responsibility of your Security Operations Center and personnel (SOC/SecOps), freeing up time and resources for more in-depth investigation of, and hunting for, advanced threats.
 Automation takes a few different forms in Microsoft Sentinel, from automation rules that centrally manage the automation of incident handling and response, to playbooks that run predetermined sequences of actions to provide powerful and flexible advanced automation to your threat response tasks.

-Automation rules are a new concept in Microsoft Sentinel.
-This feature allows users to centrally manage the automation of incident handling.
+Automation rules (now generally available!) allow users to centrally manage the automation of incident handling.
 Besides letting you assign playbooks to incidents (not just to alerts as before), automation rules also allow you to automate responses for multiple analytics rules at once, automatically tag, assign, or close incidents without the need for playbooks, and control the order of actions that are executed.
-Automation rules will streamline automation use in Microsoft Sentinel and will enable you to simplify complex workflows for your incident orchestration processes.
+Automation rules also allow you to apply automations when an incident is updated (now in Preview), as well as when it's created.
+This new capability will further streamline automation use in Microsoft Sentinel and will enable you to simplify complex workflows for your incident orchestration processes.

 Learn more with this complete explanation of automation rules.